H.R. 3624: Improving Mental Health Access for Students Act

 1

-Any college or other higher education school that makes and hands out student ID cards must print key suicide prevention phone numbers on each card.
-This includes the 988 Suicide and Crisis Lifeline, the Crisis Text Line, and a phone number for the school’s own mental health center or program.
+Any college or university that issues student ID cards has to print three pieces of contact information on each card: the 988 Suicide and Crisis Lifeline, the Crisis Text Line, and a phone number for the campus's own mental health center or program.

 2

-If a college doesn’t make student ID cards at all, it doesn’t get to skip this.
-Instead, it must put the same suicide prevention contact information on its official website, so students can still easily find it.
+If a college doesn't issue student ID cards, it doesn't get a pass.
+It has to publish the same three crisis contacts prominently on its official website where students can find them.

 3